 If you don't want 4K, HDR or Dolby Atmos support, then let us refer you to our Fire TV Stick review or check out the Chromecast.
 If your life is iOS based, Apple TV will no doubt be for you.
-Check out our guide to all the best media streamers.
+And while you're at it, check out our guide to all the best media streamers.

-If you want 4K HDR, there are three options - Chromecast Ultra, Apple TV 4K and this, the new Amazon Fire TV.
+If you want 4K HDR, there are an increasing number of options: the Amazon Fire TV Stick 4K, the Chromecast Ultra, the Apple TV 4K, the Roku Streaming Stick+, and this... the new Amazon Fire TV.

 Amazon has opted to support HDR10 but not Dolby Vision for HDR – both the Apple TV 4K and Chromecast Ultra both support Dolby Vision.
 Weirdly, the Apple TV 4K doesn't support Dolby Atmos unlike the Fire TV.

-The previous Fire TV box already featured 4K, but there's now support for 60 frames per second 4K.
-It also now features HDR in addition.
-Once again there's Alexa support via the voice remote.
+The previous Fire TV box already featured 4K, but there's now support for 60 frames-per-second 4K.
+It also now features HDR to sweeten the deal, and once again there's Alexa support via the voice remote.

 The remote is certainly a reason to choose the Fire TV over Chromecast as the latter doesn't have a remote.
-While you can use your phone as a remote on both devices, we think there's no substitute for a physical remote.
+While you can use your phone as a remote on both devices, we think there's no substitute for a physical device to tap at.

-The new Fire TV has been completely resigned and is smaller than its predecessor.
+This Fire TV device has been completely resigned and is smaller than its predecessor.
 It's square but as the HDMI cable sticks out of one corner it appears more like a diamond.

 Alexa on the Amazon Fire TV 4K